Peter Townsend (golfer): Professional career

 Townsend played on the European Tour from its founding in 1972 to 1982.
 He never won on the tour although he came close to winning in the 1972 Lancia d'Oro.
 José María Cañizares led after each of the first three rounds with scores of 69, 70 and 75.
 However, after a final round 73 (E) he was tied with Townsend at 287 (−5).
 Cañizares won the playoff at the fifth extra hole with a birdie 3, after hitting a 4-iron to 2 feet from the pin.
 Townsend was also a runner-up in the 1974 French Open and the 1979 European Open Championship.
 He finished in the top-10 of the Order of Merit twice: 4th in 1972 and 9th in 1974.

 Townsend represented Great Britain twice in the Ryder Cup, in 1969 and 1971.
 He won his first three matches in 1969, playing twice with Tony Jacklin and once with Christy O'Connor Snr.
 However he lost in the next two sessions and was not selected for the final singles matches.
 In 1971 he played in all six sessions but lost each time, although four of the matches went to the final hole.
 He twice played for England in the World Cup, playing with Peter Butler in 1969 and Maurice Bembridge in 1974.

 On turning professional, Townsend became the touring professional at Porters Park Golf Club, south of St Albans, where he had played as an amateur.
 In 1970 he became the touring professional at Portmarnock Golf Club where he stayed until 1990, having replaced Harry Bradshaw as the club professional.
 Townsend was elected Captain of the Professional Golfers' Association in 1994.

 After turning 50, Townsend played on the European Senior Tour from 1996 to 2006, winning the Royal Westmoreland Barbados Open in March 2002.

 Personal life

 Townsend married Irish model Lorna Hogan, a niece of golfer Joe Carr, in 1969.
 They had three children—sons Stuart, an actor, Dylan, a writer, and daughter Chloe, a jewellery designer.
-His wife, Lorna, died of a brain haemorrhage in 1994.
-Townsend and his Swedish wife, Sofia, have two children, Hugo and Ella.
-Hugo played for the International team at the 2021 Arnold Palmer Cup and represented Sweden at the 2022 European Amateur Team Championship, finishing second with his team at Royal St George's Golf Club, England, the course where his father finished tied 19th at the Open Championship, 41 years earlier.
+His wife, Lorna, died of a brain hemorrhage in 1994.
+Townsend and his Swedish second wife, Sofia, have two children, Hugo and Ella.
+In 2023 Hugo became a professional golfer, like his father.
+As an amateur, Hugo played for the International team at the 2021 Arnold Palmer Cup.
+He represented Sweden at the 2022 European Amateur Team Championship, finishing second with his team at Royal St George's Golf Club, England, the course where his father finished tied 19th at the Open Championship, 41 years earlier.